- Home

 Traffic

 Routine traffic enforcement is provided by police officers assigned to patrol.
-The Traffic Bureau is responsible for enforcing traffic laws, investigating collisions and educating the community about traffic safety.
+The Traffic Bureau is responsible for enforcing traffic laws, investigating collisions, and educating the community about traffic safety.
 Although minor collision investigations are handled by patrol officers, major and fatal collision investigations are conducted by specially trained members of the interagency Serious Traffic Accident Response (STAR) Team.
 Parking Control and Red Light Photo Enforcement are also part of the Traffic Bureau.

 -